 How Can Transferring Crypto Assets to Your Personal Software/Hardware Wallet Help You?

-The worse case scenario would be not being able to assess to your crypto assets because you can no longer use your crypto exchange.
+The worst-case scenario would be not being able to assess to your crypto assets because you can no longer use your crypto exchange.

 Whether or not your concern is with the regulations, it is still best to safeguard your assets from potential security threats like cyber hacks.